wraix/device-flow-proxy/README.md

 ## Requirements

-- [x] OAuth 2 Provider with support for Authorization Code
+- OAuth 2 Provider with support for Authorization Code

 ## Getting Started with Device Flow Proxy & Ory Hydra

 To get started with `Device Authorization Grant` using the Device Flow Proxy, an OAuth 2.0 provider capable of performing `Authorization Code` flow is required, preferably with PKCE.

-This examples uses an open source OAuth2 Provder from [Ory|https:www.ory.sh] named [Hydra|https://www.ory.sh/hydra/]
+This examples uses an open source OAuth2 Provder from [Ory](https://www.ory.sh) named [Hydra](https://www.ory.sh/hydra/)

 To get hydra up an running please refer to the documentation.
 The 5 minute tutorial should be sufficent for example purpose, see https://www.ory.sh/hydra/docs/5min-tutorial/.
 Use the quickstart guide with hydra, postgres and distributed tracing using jaeger: